Sex segregation in Iran: Other public places

 After the 1979 Islamic Revolution, all swimming pools are segregated by sex legally.
-During early years after the revolution, Komiteh morality police used to prevent wedding ceremonies with sex mingling in outdoor gardens.
+During early years after the revolution, Komiteh morality police used to prevent wedding ceremonies with gender mingling in outdoor gardens.

-Supporters of sex segregation generally claim that experience has shown that presence of women and girls in public places and parks has caused much harassment for them while female-only places result in safety of girls and women and protects them from the opposite sex harassment.
+Supporters of sex segregation generally claim that experience has shown that presence of women and girls in public places and parks has caused much harassment for them while female-only places result in safety of girls and women and protects them from sexual harassment.

 Police interference and punishing minglers

 Since the revolution it has been considered a duty of civil police to enforce Sharia law throughout Iran.
-In 2012, Ahmadi-Moghaddam, current chief police, stated that "sex segregation is not our policy but when a man and woman are dancing in a garden the police interferes because the garden proprietor has plighted not to let sex mingling in a public place".
+In 2012, Ahmadi-Moghaddam, current chief police, stated that "sex segregation is not our policy but when a man and woman are dancing in a garden the police interferes because the garden proprietor has plighted not to allow sexes to mingle in a public place".

 In 2022 images of Sardar Talaie, ex-police chief of Tehran in social media were issued showing him exercising in a mixed gym.
 A turmoil started among Iranian people when the ex-commander of civil police was responsible for confronting and punishing mingling of sexes doing sports in a mixed gym in Canada.

-In 2002, Mojahed Khaziravi Iran national football team player was excluded from national team for years because of attending a mixed party.
-His arrest initially saw him receive a very harsh punishment of 99 lashes and he was handed a five-year suspension from playing with the national side and a three-year suspension from playing with his club Esteghlal.
-Needless to say, this was the beginning of the end to a very promising career for the then 22-year-old.
-Later his suspension was reduced and was not lashed either.
+In 2002, Mojahed Khaziravi was excluded from the Iranian national football team and his club team for several years for attending a mixed party.
+Upon his arrest, he was set to receive a punishment of 99 lashes and was handed a five-year suspension from playing with the national team, and a three-year suspension from playing with his club, Esteghlal.
+His suspension was later reduced, and he was not lashed either.

 Many cases of police action against sex mingling have been recorded.
 In 2015, police stopped a bus of tourists heading to the Maranjab Desert.
 All 32 passengers were arrested for sex mingling.

-In 2012, Sharia police arrested 45 boys and girls going mountain climbing in the suburb of Mashhad.
-In 2016, police arrested 25 boys and girls with the average age of 25-35 who didn't have any familiar relationship and were together in a garden villa in Pardis County (around Tehran).
+In 2012, Sharia police arrested a group including 45 boys and girls going mountain climbing in the suburb of Mashhad.
+In 2016, police arrested 25 men and women with the average age of 25-35 who didn't have any familiar relationship and were together in a garden villa in Pardis County (around Tehran).
 The prosecutor convicted them of premarital sex and ordered to punish them.